rashidpbi/Landingpage/README.md

 # GroupQuest

-ATG.WORLD is a front-end website project built with HTML, CSS, and JavaScript, designed to provide users with a platform to explore and connect with diverse interest groups.
+GroupQuest is a front-end website project built with HTML, CSS, and JavaScript, designed to provide users with a platform to explore and connect with diverse interest groups.

 ## Features